Blog

 We also find the article What to know before starting your own Homemade Kombucha very useful for our clients.

-How will I know when my kombucha is done?
+How will I know when my kombucha brew is done?

 Normally the kombucha will be ready after about two weeks if everything was done correctly.
 The obvious signs are a new SCOBY on the top of the liquid, a tart, acidic taste and a low pH.
 For more information please read through our instructions.